-There are many ways that you can help make your community litter-free.
-Here are 8 effective methods.
+10 effective ways you can help make your community litter-free:

 - Set an example by not littering.
 Keep a litter bag in your car and dispose of your trash when you get to your destination.

 - If you see a piece of litter, pick it up and dispose of it.
 If we all did this every day, we could dramatically decrease the amount of litter.
 If you want to do even more, sign up for the Massachusetts Litter Cleanup Crew.

 - Teach your children well.
 Show them the difference between a litter-free area and an area spoiled by litter, and stress why it’s important to dispose of trash properly.
 Emphasize the impact that litter has on wildlife and marine animals.

 - Make sure that your trash cans have lids that are attached securely.
 If you have curbside trash service, don’t put out open containers or boxes filled with trash.